 To date, Entrée has not generated revenues from its operations, has been dependent on equity and production-based financings for additional funding and is considered to be in the exploration stage.
-Working capital on hand at September 30, 2014 was \$38,206,137.
-Cash was \$38,738,298 at September 30, 2014.
+Working capital on hand at March 31, 2015 was \$29,409,210.
+Cash was \$29,564,669 at March 31, 2015.
 On February 15, 2013, the Company closed the approximately \$55 million financing package with Sandstorm which will be used to advance the Ann Mason Project, support operations in Mongolia and for general working capital requirements.
-In the event of a partial expropriation of Entrée's interest in the Joint Venture Property, which is not reversed during the abeyance period provided for in the Funding Agreement, the Company will be required to return a pro rata portion of the Deposit (the amount of the repayment not to exceed the amount of the Unearned Balance).
+In the event of a partial expropriation of Entrée's economic interest, contractually or otherwise, in the Joint Venture Property, which is not reversed during the abeyance period provided for in the Funding Agreement, the Company will be required to return a pro rata portion of the Deposit (the amount of the repayment not to exceed the amount of the Unearned Balance).

-Under the terms of the Entrée-OTLLC Joint Venture, Entrée elected to have OTLLC debt finance Entrée's share of costs on the Joint Venture Property, with interest accruing at OTLLC's actual cost of capital or prime +2%, whichever is less, at the date of the advance.
-As at September 30, 2014, the total amount that OTLLC has contributed to costs on the Company's behalf, including interest, is \$6.3 million.
+Under the terms of the Entrée-OTLLC Joint Venture, Entrée elected to have OTLLC debt finance Entrée's share of costs on the Joint Venture Property, with interest accruing at OTLLC's actual cost of capital or prime plus 2%, whichever is less, at the date of the advance.
+As at March, 2015, the total amount that OTLLC has contributed to costs on the Company's behalf, including interest, is \$6.4 million.